It’s Not About The Money… Donate Used Items in Spain

 Mobile Phones, Computers and Gadgets

-The Spanish Red Cross will accept used mobiles.
-Print out a label and post for free here.
+Several NGOs will accept your used mobile, check locally.
 There are other companies that will accept used computers such as TESO in Valencia, or see the list of similar not-for-profits in other Spanish towns.

 When you donate your phone or computer ensure you delete all data on the hard drive.